Shweta1702/Airline-Systems-Blockchain-based/README.md

 administrative, back office issues, scheduling, airline load data, decision support for control of overbooking, discount seat allocations, and yield management that can be used to adjust the number of special fare seats based on the number of reservations.
- PARS (Programmed Airline Reservation Systems) are large scale airline reservation systems that executes under the control of IBM airline control program and its successor.
-PARS is the essential foundation and conceptual basis of all airline reservation systems.
-PARS-IPARS systems make use of the processed reservation and booking requests during allotments which ensures that all data can be stored and received easily.

 ![image](https://github.com/Shweta1702/Airline-Systems-Blockchain-based/assets/98207035/1bfb9cb2-83e8-497f-9877-d004a653d61e)
 Specific Objectives